 Although classical music is the main field of his activity, he is also open to experiments in electronic and alternative genre, combining techniques and inspirations from various fields of art into his own, unique musical language.

-In 2015 he completed his Master Degree with First-Class Honours in Fryderyk Chopin University of Music in Warsaw with specialisation in piano in class of prof. Bronisława Kawalla.
+In 2019 he completed his doctoral studies (PhD with distinction) in Fryderyk Chopin University of Music in Warsaw in composition specialisation.
+In 2015 he completed his Master Degree with First-Class Honours at the same university with specialisation in piano in class of prof. Bronisława Kawalla.
 In 2016 he completed, also with First-Class Honours at his home university in composition class of prof. Stanisław Moryto.
 At this year he also finished artistic apprentisenship in piano class of prof. Kawalla.
 He studied chamber music with ad.
 Iwona Mironiuk and electronic music in class of dr Barbara Okoń-Makowska and mgr Wojciech Błażejczyk.
 In 2017 he received a Magna Cum Laude honours at his university.

 Andrzej Karałow is a co-founder and member of Ensemblage Foundation which promotes new music and performers.
 He is also a member of ZAiKS polish association of authors and member of Youth Circle Polish Composers Association in Warsaw.
 He is also a co-founder of internet magazine Spektrum focused on new art.